Die Freiheitlichen

-Die Freiheitlichen (/de/), abbreviated dF) is a regionalist, separatist, and right-wing populist political party in South Tyrol.
+Die Freiheitlichen (/de/), abbreviated dF) is a regionalist, separatist, and right-wing populist political party in South Tyrol, in northern Italy.
 The party, which is part of the South Tyrolean independence movement, seeks to represent the German-speaking majority and Ladin-speaking minority in the province and to separate it from Italy.

 Broadly speaking, the party's ideology is similar to that of the Freedom Party of Austria (FPÖ), and the two parties maintain close contacts.
 The party was long led by Pius Leitner, who led it to become the second-largest party after the dominant South Tyrolean People's Party (SVP) in the 2013 provincial elections, the party's best result so far.
 The party's name is variously translated into English as "The Freedomites", a term frequently used for FPÖ's members by English media, and by the FPÖ itself, "The Libertarians", and "The Liberals".

 History

 Foundation and early years

 In 1992, a group of young right-wingers left the South Tyrolean People's Party (SVP).
 They were led by the "Gang of Four": Christian Waldner (former leader of the Junge Generation, SVP's youth section), Peter Paul Reiner, Pius Leitner and Stephan Gutweniger.

 The new party was launched on 7 December 1992.
-It was soon joined by disgruntled former members of the Freedom Party of South Tyrol (FPS) who had been marginalized after FPS' merger into the Union for South Tyrol (UfS).
+It was soon joined by disgruntled former members of the Freedom Party of South Tyrol (FPS) who had been marginalized after FPS merged into the Union for South Tyrol (UfS).
 The move was strongly encouraged by Jörg Haider, at the time leader of the Freedom Party of Austria, colloquially known as die Freiheitlichen too.
 Gerold Meraner, former member of the Party of Independents and former leader of the FPS and founding member of the UfS, considered the new party as the legitimate heir of his FPS.

 Under Waldner's leadership, the party won 6.1% of the vote in the 1993 provincial election and got two provincial councillors elected, Waldner and Leitner.
 Soon after the election, a divide emerged between Waldner, who espoused more nationalist attitudes, and Leitner, who was the leader of the party's liberal faction.
 In 1994, Waldner left and started a short-lived party, "The Liberals" (renamed "Alliance 98" in 1996).